Last updated: May 2026 · Written from 5+ years of hands-on experience — from killing my first three snake plants to caring for 8 thriving ones.

 Can snake plants survive in low light?

 Yes — they tolerate low light better than most houseplants, but “tolerate” isn’t “thrive.”
-In low light (10+ feet from a window) expect very slow growth (1–2 leaves per year or none) and potential loss of variegation.
+In low light (10+ feet from a window) expect very slow growth (1–2 leaves a year or none) and possible loss of variegation.
 For healthy growth and vibrant color, give them bright indirect light 5–8 feet from an east or north window.

 Why are my snake plant leaves turning yellow?